 Here are a few ideas that may help you gather the courage to have an exam:

-- Make a list of all the fears you can imagine and assess how realistic they are.
+- Make a list of all the fears you can imagine and assess how realistic they may be.
 (Hint: Yes, you may feel a little discomfort during an exam, but no, your provider doesn't care whether or how you groom your pubic hair.)

 - Talk with friends, especially those who have had a gyn exam, about their fears and their experiences.

-- Tell the provider of your fears or concerns — your list may help with this.
-Your provider can explain any procedure in detail and discuss why different components of the exam are important to your health.
+- Tell the provider of your fears or concerns — your list may help.
+Your provider can explain any procedure in detail and discuss why different components of the exam are key for your health.

 - Approach the exam as a learning experience.
 Sexual and reproductive health can be pretty interesting, so ask lots of questions.
 If you can focus on learning new information, you may be able to pay less attention to the actual examination.

-For more information about the pill and other forms of contraception, go to the contraception section of the Sexual Health archive.
+For more information about the pill and other forms of contraception, check out the Contraception section of the Go Ask Alice!
+Sexual and Reproductive Health archive.
 You can also visit Planned Parenthood to learn more about what happens during a gyn exam.

-Congratulations, you're about to take an important step in your own health care.
+Congratulations, you're about to take a great step in your own health care.
 Best of luck as you prepare for your visit,Alice!